Europe Travel Guide

 Europe in a nutshell

-• Aboutย โ€“ Europe covers about 3,930,000 sq. miles (10,180,000 sq. km).
+• Size โ€“ Europe covers about 3,930,000 sq. miles (10,180,000 sq. km).

-• Populationย โ€“ Itโ€™s densely populated, with about 742 million people (in 2024).
+• Population โ€“ Itโ€™s densely populated, with about 743 to 744 million people, according to World Population Review.

-• Countries in Europeย โ€“ Europe has 44 countries (depending on how you count transcontinental nations).
+• Countries in Europe โ€“ Europe has 44 countries (depending on how you count transcontinental nations).
 There are 11 with a coast on the Mediterranean Sea.

 • Islands โ€“ Of Europeโ€™s 2,400 inhabited islands, five are island countries โ€“ Cyprus, Iceland, Republic of Ireland, Malta and the United Kingdom.